 How to Build an Outhouse

 Yes, this post is titled “How to Build an Outhouse.”
 Why would I be building an outhouse?
-Well, I wouldn’t personally be building an outhouse… but our local Antique Machinery Club has been building them.
-We’ve been custom building old fashioned outhouses as fundraiser for the club.
+Surely you can get custom metal buildings these days.
+Well, yes you can, and I wouldn’t personally be building an outhouse… but our local Antique Machinery Club has been building them.
+We’ve been custom building old fashioned outhouses as a fundraiser for the club.

 The project started at the Tractor Show, where we cut some of the wood, and got started on the first one.
 Since then, Mike – our resident sawmill operator – has been cutting a lot more wood, and several of the club members got together over the weekend to work on building another one.

-These outhouses, aren’t really outhouses – they’re decorative outbuildings which can be used for storage.
+These outhouses aren’t really outhouses – they’re decorative outbuildings that can be used for storage.
 Of course, if you really wanted to use it as an outhouse, I’m sure the guys would build one for you.
+The great thing about this method of construction is that the whole building can be to your taste and requirements.
+If you wanted an outbuilding, you could request for one of the roofing companies austin to come down and install you a proper versatile roof to withstand all that nature throws at it.

 Since they are all custom made, the project starts with a base and a frame.
 From there, each piece of wood measured and cut individually.
 There really are no plans.
 It’s hard to have them when each piece of lumber varies in width.